vaccfr/Website-Core/README.md

 ### License

-The French vACC Website Core is licensed under the **---**.
+The French vACC Website Core is licensed under the **GNU GPL v3 License**.
 You are free to use code from the repository within the reigns of that license.

+French vACC Website Core Copyright (C) 2020 French vACC

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see https://www.gnu.org/licenses/.

+This project is specifically built for the French vAcc which may deviate from the license as agreed with the author.

+All French vACC materials do not fall under this license, and are (c) French vACC 2020.